ph9ii/broccoli-shop/readme.md

 Go to My Clients then create new client name and redirect url
 - To obtain access token using the authorization code grand type using this, we need to go to 'api/oauth/authorize?client_id={client_id}&redirect_uri={redirect_url}&response_type=code'.
 - Then login or create a new user then authorize.
-- Copy url and then use any online url decode library ex:www.url-encode-decode.com, to decode the url copy only the code not full url.
+- Copy url and then use any online url decode library ex: www.url-encode-decode.com, to decode the url copy only the code not full url.
 - To obtain an authorization code we need to go to 'oauth/token' with postman, and send a post request with form-data with the following [ client_id 	   => {client_id}, client_secret  => {client_secret},